 From 1984 this rose is a 2006 World Federation of Rose Societies Hall of

 La Sylphide was bred in France and introduced in 1838.
 This bloom is an ever changing surprise of color at times showing any of the following, a light yellow, a light pink blush, a salmon-pink shading, and even a medium pink shading.

 Bred and introduced in France prior to 1837, this rose blooms in clusters and is very prolific in the spring or summer flush.

-A 1966 introduction with a strong spice fragrance.
+A 1966 introduction with a pleasant pronounced lemon/spice fragrance.
 The centers at times seem to glow.
 Frequent bloomer.